-It’s an Ethics toolbox.
-It is made of 2 main blocks: An attitude and a process (with its set of tools including guides and etiquettes), which output is a more ethical ecological way of thinking & living.
+We wrap our methodology into what we call the EwA Eco-Ethics Framework.
+It’s made of 2 main blocks: An attitude and a process (with its set of tools including guides and etiquettes), which output is a more ethical ecological way of thinking & living.

 “Badly informed people may cause small ecological disasters, making false judgments of a factual character.
 Today more than ever, it is one of our duties to keep informed; the better informed we are, the better our basis for predicting consequences.” — Arne Naess

-Being ecological is not something one does when s/he has time.
+Being ecological is not something that one does only when s/he has time.
 It’s not circumstantial.
-It’s a mindset.
-Being ecological comes with an ‘attitude’ and the discipline that goes with it.
+It’s a mindset that one develops and practices.

-Yes, the 3 traits of Empathy, Humility, and Knowledge lack individually and in combination, but there are within us, or we would have never abolished slaveries or gave voting rights to women.
-So it is easy for us to believe that we can bring these qualities to the forefront of our lives in a more persisting manner.
+Yes, the 3 traits of Empathy, Humility, and Knowledge may lack individually and in combination, but there are within us, or we would have never abolished slaveries or gave voting rights to women.
+So, it is easy for us to believe that we can bring these qualities to the forefront of our lives in a more persisting manner.

 “The pain of discipline is nothing like the pain of disappointment” ― Justin Langer